hyperledger/indy-hipe/text/acks/README.md

 that didn't submit the way we expected.

 Agents interact in very complex ways.
 They may use multiple transport mechanisms, across varied protocols, through long stretches of time.
-While we expect messages to arrive as sent, and to be processed as expected, the vast majority of the time, a fundamental tool in the agent communication repertoire is the abililty to request and receive acknowledgments to confirm a shared understanding.
+While we usually expect messages to arrive as sent, and to be processed as expected, a vital tool in the agent communication repertoire is the ability to request and receive acknowledgments to confirm a shared understanding.

 ### Implicit ACKs

 [A2A message threading](https://github.com/hyperledger/indy-hipe/pull/30) includes
 a lightweight, automatic sort of ACK in the form of the `@thread.lrecs` field.
-This allows Alice to report that she has received Bob's recent message with `@thread.myindex` = N. We expect threading to be best practice in many use cases, and we expect interactions to often happen reliably enough and quickly enough that implicit ACKs provide high value.
+This allows Alice to report that she has received Bob's recent message that had `@thread.myindex` = N. We expect threading to be best practice in many use cases, and we expect interactions to often happen reliably enough and quickly enough that implicit ACKs provide high value.
+If you are considering ACKs but are not familiar with that mechanism, make sure you understand it, first.
+This HIPE offers a supplement, not an alternative.

 ### Explicit ACKs

-However, the natural end for most finite interactions is the point at which work is finished: a credential has been issued, a proof has been received, a payment has been made.
-This meets the needs of the party who received the final message, but the other party cannot know with confidence that this is the case unless they receive an ACK.
+Despite the goodness of implicit ACKs, the natural end for most finite interactions is the point at which work is finished: a credential has been issued, a proof has been received, a payment has been made.
+In such a flow, an implicit ACK meets the needs of the party who received the final message, but the other party may want something explicit.
+Otherwise they can't know with confidence about the final outcome of the flow.

 Rather than inventing a new "interaction has been completed successfully" message for each protocol, an all-purpose ACK is recommended.
 It looks like this: